hotwax/oms-documentation/deployment&configuration/tathya/alerts&Reports/README.md

   - A toggle switch indicating whether the alert or report is currently enabled or not.

 - **Actions (visible on cursor hover):**
-  - Icons that enable you to access the execution log, edit the entry, or delete the entry (please see descriptions of each below).
+  - Icons that enable you to access the execution log, edit the entry, or delete the entry.

+{% hint style="success" %}
 By leveraging these features, you can efficiently manage and monitor alerts and reports, ensuring timely and relevant notifications based on predefined conditions or schedules.
+{% endhint %}